 The Sydney to Canberra corridor plays a signiﬁcant role in Australia’s regional transport network.

-However, the 320 km rail line between Sydney and Canberra is constrained by terrain, ageing infrastructure and track sharing with freight movements, leading to slow train speeds and long journey times for passengers.
+However, the 320 km rail line between Sydney and Canberra is constrained by terrain and an alignment built to 19th century requirements, leading to slow train speeds and long journey times for passengers.

 In-vehicle journey times between Sydney and Canberra are currently about 1 hour by air, 3 hours by car and over 4 hours by train.
 As a result, only 1% of people travelling between Sydney and Canberra choose to travel by train.